fuzzycode/pytvdbapi/README.rst

 possible.
 It uses caching as much as possible to reduce the workload of the servers.

-If you enjoy the service, you should consider contributing to the database if possible.

 Dependencies
 ============
 pytvdbapi depends on the following packages to function.